RikiXY/Virtual-Staining/README.md

 - `train`
 - `test`

-Training creates a run directory with logs, checkpoints, validation outputs and metadata.
+Training creates a run directory with logs, checkpoints, validation outputs, and metadata.
 Test inference loads a checkpoint and generates predictions for the test split.

 ### 3. Evaluation and visual comparison